deepak3192hp/Impact-of-Covid-19-on-Stock-Market/README.md

 Take the suitable one indices
 Collect the historical data of the index for past 3 months
-STAGE 2
+**STAGE 2**
 (DATA ANALYSIS)

 Using the PYTHON LANGUAGE
 Draw comparison between the death rate and market
 Research hypothesis:
- The effect of the COVID -19 is continue to shaken the economies for next 3 months
- Countries of observations are in the same state as they are during our prediction Government measures and other external stimulus to revive the economy is not taken into the consideration
- The trend of stock market continue to repeat itself .
- The inconsistencies of the data is already taken care off but uncertainties of future are ignored
+a)The effect of the COVID -19 is continue to shaken the economies for next 3 months b)Countries of observations are in the same state as they are during our prediction Government measures and other external stimulus to revive the economy is not taken into the consideration c)The trend of stock market continue to repeat itself . d)The inconsistencies of the data is already taken care off but uncertainties of future are ignored